-For Legionnaires' disease, the 14 days before onset (most commonly 5 to 6 days); for Pontiac fever, within 72 hours after exposure.
+For Legionnaires' disease, the 14 days before onset; for Pontiac fever, the 24 to 72 hours before onset.
 There is no defined incubation period for extrapulmonary legionellosis.

 G. Period of Communicability

 Person-to-person transmission has been only rarely documented.